 The Al S. Davis Leadership Award honors the life and educational career of Al Davis and his long and ongoing relationship with the UIUC College of Education.
-He strongly believes that all students can learn in an educational climate highlighted by strong leadership.
+Mr. Davis strongly believes that all students can learn in an educational climate highlighted by strong leadership.
 This merit-based award supports a graduate student in the College of Education who intends to pursue a leadership role in teaching/administration in a K-12 urban school environment.
-The applicant must be a full-time graduate student (minimum of three units per semester), be in good academic standing (not on limited status), maintain satisfactory and continuous progress toward the degree objective, and must be enrolled the next full academic year.
-College faculty will identify candidates for the award.
-However, self-nominations will be accepted.
-Detailed guidelines are available through the departments and the Instructional Programs Office.
-Scholar will receive a taxable award of \$1,000.
+Detailed guidelines are available through the departments and the Student Academic Affairs Office.
+Scholars will receive a taxable award of \$1,000.